Pet culture in Japan: Pet boom

 Pets have been increasing in numbers throughout Japan.
 Providing a convenient way for companionship without having the demands that a child would, pets are a popular alternative for people who do not have the time required to raise a baby.
 Although it is not by any means definitive, studies reflect a trend showing that adopting pets into the family in lieu of children has become increasingly common.
 Currently, “estimates place the number of pets above the number of children under the age of fifteen.”

 The Japanese “pet boom” can be traced back to 2003 where it was estimated that the combined number of cats and dogs in Japan have outnumbered the number of children.
 The estimated number of pets and children under 16 in Japan was 19.2 and 17.9 million respectively in 2003, and 23.2 million to 17 million in 2009.

+During Japan's period of rapid economic growth, a pet boom led to an increase in the number of households keeping dogs and cats.
+As a consequence, the number of dogs and cats euthanized at hokenjo [ja], public health centers operated by local governments, for various reasons reached 1,221,000 in 1974.
+Since then, amid a broader rise in public awareness of animal welfare in Japanese society, the number of animals euthanized has declined sharply over the following 50 years, falling to less than one-hundredth of that figure and reaching only about 9,000 as of 2023, according to statistics from the Ministry of the Environment.